-Drexel University campus facilities are closed to the public and limited to essential personnel and those enrolled in or teaching face-to-face courses.
+Drexel University campus facilities are closed to the public and limited to essential personnel.
 However, the LeBow Graduate Admissions office is still running our full operations.
 Professional staff are working remotely to ensure our prospective and admitted students receive the feedback and support they need.

 How can I meet with an admissions advisor?

 Will you be holding any open houses or information sessions for your MBA and MS programs?

 Yes!
 We will be holding open houses and information sessions virtually for the MBA and MS programs.
 Please view LeBow Admission Events for upcoming webinars.

 Will the COVID-19 pandemic have any effect on the admissions process for prospective or newly admitted graduate students?

 The COVID-19 pandemic will not impact how Drexel LeBow evaluates applications for admissions to any of its graduate programs.
 The Admissions Committee will continue to review completed applications on a rolling basis.

 What is the application deadline for international and domestic applicants?